SEKOIA-IO/documentation/_shared_content/automate/library/onyphe.md

 ### Lookup MD5

-Get Onyphe datascans with the given md5 in the datamd5 field
+Get Onyphe datascans with the given md5 in the datamd5 field.

 #### Arguments